Join us on Tuesday, May 22, 2018

-Graduate Students will be pitch their research in 2 minutes or less!
+Graduate Students will pitch their research in 2 minutes or less!

-In the spirit of the Millennium Café, the 3rd Annual Pitch Competition sponsored by PPG is an opportunity to pitch your research in 2 minutes or less using no more than four 8.5” x 11” printed slides.
-Graduate Students will briefly convey their research to a curious and technically diverse audience in hopes of taking home PRIZE MONEY and developing new COLLABORATIONS.
+In the spirit of the Millennium Café, the 4th Annual Pitch Competition sponsored by PPG is an opportunity to pitch your research in 2 minutes or less using no more than four 8.5” x 11” printed slides.
+Graduate students will briefly convey their research to a curious and technically diverse audience in hopes of taking home PRIZE MONEY and developing new COLLABORATIONS.

-Big Picture - Did the presenter tell you why their research is important?
+Big Picture - Did the presenter tell you why the research is important?

-Structure - Did the presenter create the message in logical and well supported fashion?
+Structure & Clarity - Did the presenter create the message in a logical and well-supported fashion?

-Passion - Was it presented with energy, enthusiasm, eye contact, good body language, etc..
+Passion - Was the pitch presented with energy, enthusiasm, eye contact, good body language, etc.?

 Pace - Did the presenter stay within the allotted time?